Author: Emily Stephens, Communications

 Ottawa West Winter Trail

-The Ottawa West Winter Trail is in the western part of the Greenbelt and is convenient for people living in Kanata or Nepean.
-This 14 km trail is part of the Shirleys Bay sector.
-It includes part of the Greenbelt Pathway West, as well as two side loops (Watts Creek Pathway and Trail 12 loop).
+Located in the western part of the Greenbelt, in the Shirleys Bay sector.
+It includes parts of the Watts Creek Pathway and the Greenbelt Pathway West, as well as side loops.

 Must-see attractions